Why Training More Often Isn’t Always Better?

 Smarter Training Strategies: Quality Over Quantity

-But you shouldn’t train less, you should train smarter.
-This is balancing load, frequency and recovery.
+You shouldn't train less — you should train smarter.
+This means balancing load, frequency, and recovery.

-Schedule Rest Days: Like you schedule workouts, they are part of the program, not a weakness.
+- Schedule Rest Days: Like you schedule workouts, rest days are part of the program — not a weakness.

-Sleep and eat properly: Recovery isn’t just rest; it's about fuelling and recovery.
+- Sleep and eat properly: Recovery isn't just rest — it's about fuelling and rebuilding.

-This smarter training means every session counts; it's not just piling on volume that you simply can't sustain.
+Smarter training means every session counts — it's not just piling on volume you simply can't sustain.

 Also Read: Progressive Overload – The Secret to Building Muscle